microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

 ```
 You have a misaligned version of CUDA installed compared to the version of CUDA
 used to compile torch.
 We only require that major version match (e.g., 11.1 and
 11.8 are OK).
-However a mismatch in the major version may result in unexpected
+A mismatch in the major version may result in unexpected behavior
-behavior and errors.
+and errors.

 The easiest fix for this error is changing the CUDA version installed (check
 with `nvcc --version`) or updating the torch version to match the installed
 CUDA version (check with `python3 -c "import torch; print(torch.__version__)"`).

-If you want to skip this check and proceed with the mismatched CUDA versions, use the following environment variable:
+If you want to skip this check and proceed with the mismatched CUDA versions,
+use the following environment variable, but beware of unexpected behavior:

 ```bash
 DS_SKIP_CUDA_CHECK=1